Go to product information

 • Functional prototypes requiring increased thermal resistance.

-• Jigs, fixtures, and tooling used in workshops or industrial environments.
+• Jigs, fixtures and tooling used in workshops or industrial environments.

-• Printing temperature 210 – 230 °C, bed 60 – 70 °C, fan 50 – 100% after the first layer, enclosure optional but useful for uniform layer bonding.
+• Printing temperature 210 – 230 °C, bed 60 – 70 °C, fan 50 – 100 % after the first layer, optional enclosure but useful for an even layer bond.

 Summary